civicrm/civicrm-setup/README.md

 When you have a copy of the `$setup` API, there are a few ways to work with it.
 For example, you might load the pre-built installation form (`$setup->createForm()->getForm()->run(array $postFields)`).

-Alternatively, you might build a custom UI or a headless installer with these functions:
+Alternatively, you might build a custom UI or a automated installer with these functions:

 * Guard: Check installation permissions (`$setup->checkAuthorized()`) and inspect the resulting object.
 * Guard: Check if Civi was previously installed (`$setup->checkInstalled()`) and inspect the resulting object.